honux77/ubox-msx/docs/mplayer.md

 effect number is used as priority, being effect number 1 the one with lowest priority.

-The player comes with a generic configuration supporting all the features.
-If the songs/effects don't use everything that AKM can offer, it is possible to configure the player to remove features saving space and CPU.

 Arkos 2 Player is licensed MIT, please check `src/mplayer/akm/` directory for further info about configuring the player.